forgerock-dss/ForgeRock-Failure-Message-Auth-Node/README.md

 ![ScreenShot](./example3.png)

-Within the Failure Node configuration Use Shared State to set Failure Message is enabled and the Shared State Attribute Containing Failure Message.
-Only active if Use Shared State set to True
+Within the Failure Node configuration Use Shared State to set Failure Message is enabled and the Shared State Attribute is set to the same value as the Input Collector Node - in this case Failure.

 The complete Tree looks like this:

 ![ScreenShot](./example2.png)